softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 The following features are not needed for a prototype:

-### Shibboleth authentication and ORCID
+### Shibboleth authentication

-[code-orcid.shib.txt](./code-orcid-shibb.txt) lists references to "orcid" and "shibboleth" within the DMPonline code.
+[code-shibboleth.txt](./code-shibboleth.txt) lists references to "shibboleth" within the DMPonline code.
 The relevant views/ files can be updated to hide these features from users.

 ### DMPonline 3